Mirek Smíšek: Biography

 Smíšek was born in Malá Dobrá (today an integral part of Velká Dobrá) in Czechoslovakia on 2 February 1925.
 He then moved with his family to Česká Lípa and then to Lysá nad Labem.
 He also studied in Nymburk.
-After spending most of World War II in labour camps due to his efforts in the anti-Nazi resistance movement, he fled Europe in 1948 after the Czech coup.
-He emigrated first to Australia, and then to New Zealand in 1951, and became a naturalised New Zealand citizen in 1955.
+After spending most of World War II in labour camps due to his efforts in the anti-Nazi resistance movement, he fled Europe after the Czech coup.
+He emigrated first to Canberra, Australia in 1948 and worked in the brickwork industry whilst attending pottery classes, and later worked at Diana Pottery in Sydney.
+He then got married and moved to Auckland, New Zealand in 1951, and became a naturalised New Zealand citizen in 1955.

 He worked for the Crown Lynn pottery in Auckland where he created the "Bohemia Ware" line in manganese slip glaze, before moving to Nelson in 1952.
 There he worked at the Nelson Brick and Pipe Company, where he learned the technique of salt glazing.
-He left in 1957 and became New Zealand's first full-time studio potter.
-He also taught pottery at the Nelson Technical School (at the time part of Nelson College) and night classes at Waimea College.
+He left in the mid to late 1950s and became New Zealand's first full-time studio potter making his own pieces and starting to teach.
+He taught pottery at the Nelson Technical School (at the time part of Nelson College) and night classes at Waimea College.
 In 1962 he went to Japan and studied at Kyoto University.
 In 1963 he went to St Ives in England and studied under Bernard Leach.
+He came back to New Zealand in 1965 and worked with Shoji Hamada in Christchurch.
 In 1968 he moved to the Kāpiti Coast, where he established three potteries.
 He purchased a property in Te Horo to establish a pottery work.
 Potter Pamella Annsouth became his partner in 1979 and remained with him until his death.

 He worked extensively for The Lord of the Rings film trilogy, making about 700 earthenware items for the three films.
 Frequently he had to make two or three of each piece in different sizes to allow them to be used by the hobbits, humans and giants.

+Smíšek's work was exhibited by the Victoria and Albert Museum, London in 1972.
 In the 1990 Queen's Birthday Honours, Smíšek was appointed an Officer of the Order of the British Empire, for services to pottery.
 He received the Gratis Agit award from the Czech government in 2011 for promoting the Czech Republic overseas.

-Smíšek died in Wellington in 2013.

-At the time of his death, a retrospective exhibition "60 Years 60 Pots" was touring New Zealand.

-A number of his pieces are held in the Museum of New Zealand Te Papa Tongarewa.